-For decades, J & J has claimed that their talc products, including feminine hygiene products, have been asbestos-free.
-Researchers have known that inhaling asbestos dust and fibers could lead to lung cancer, larynx cancer, and deadly mesothelioma.
+For decades, J & J has claimed that their talc products have been asbestos-free, including feminine hygiene products.
+However, researchers have known that inhaling asbestos dust and fibers could lead to lung cancer, larynx cancer, and deadly mesothelioma.

 Recently, the justice system has held talc product manufacturers financially accountable for the physical harm they have caused users of Johnson & Johnson's baby powder and cosmetics.
-By February 2020, J & J announced it would voluntarily stop selling talc products in Canada and the United States.
+As a result, by February 2020, J & J announced it would voluntarily stop selling talc products in Canada and the United States.

 How Do You Know If Talcum Powder Gave You Cancer?

 Proving your case to a claims adjuster or trial jurors might be challenging, leading to an uncertain outcome.
-One study identified 250,000 women using talc-based products where less than 2200 in the study group developed ovarian cancers.
+For example, one study identified 250,000 women using talc-based products where less than 2200 in the study group developed ovarian cancers.

 Documents reveal that Johnson & Johnson knew over four decades ago that their talc products were dangerous long before the first plaintiff decided to file a talcum powder case.
 Yet, the company failed to warn consumers of the potential increased risk of ovarian cancer from talcum products.

-Although J & J continues to generate billions of dollars in profits, the company continues to deny every allegation that using their product causes cancer in talcum powder lawsuit court cases.
+Although J & J continues to generate billions of dollars in profits, the company denies every allegation that using their product causes cancer in talcum powder lawsuit cases.

 Your attorney will answer your questions about talcum powder and how some females develop ovarian cancer.
-The information you share during your case review remains confidential through an attorney-client relationship.
+During your case review, the information you share with our law firm about your talcum powder ovarian cancer remains confidential through an attorney-client relationship.

 How To Determine If Your Cancer Is From Baby Powder?